Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Introduction

-In this work we study how to choose the parameters of the ES kernel to achieve a desired accuracy and effective blob hydrodynamic radius with the coarsest possible solver grid.
-We also perform a number of validation tests examining the self and pair mobility of particles in BW and SC geometries, and show that the method produces results in agreement with existing theoretical or numerical predictions.
-We also demonstrate that it is possible to generate stochastic (Brownian) particle displacements with covariance proportional to $\sM{M}$ using a Lanczos method \cite{SquareRootKrylov,SquareRootPreconditioning} in a modest number of iterations independent of the number of particles, for both BW and SC geometries.
-This allows us to replace the core hydrodynamic routines used in the Stokesian dynamics method developed in \cite{RollersLubrication} and the rigid multiblob Brownian Dynamics methods developed in \cite{BrownianMultiblobSuspensions} with new linear-scaling implementations that are substantially more efficient for sufficiently large number of particles.
-These new computational developments enable us to perform larger-scale studies of the dynamics of confined microroller suspensions than previously feasible.
+In Sec.~\ref{sec:stokes-problem} we also study how to choose the parameters of the ES kernel to achieve a desired accuracy and effective blob hydrodynamic radius with the coarsest possible solver grid.
+In Sec.~\ref{sec:valid} we perform a number of validation tests examining the self and pair mobility of particles in BW and SC geometries, and show that the method produces results in agreement with existing theoretical or numerical predictions.
+In Sec.~\ref{sec:colloidallayers} we demonstrate that it is possible to generate stochastic (Brownian) particle displacements with covariance proportional to $\sM{M}$ using a Lanczos method \cite{SquareRootKrylov,SquareRootPreconditioning} in a modest number of iterations independent of the number of particles, for both BW and SC geometries.
+This allows us to replace the core hydrodynamic routines used in the Stokesian dynamics method developed in \cite{RollersLubrication} and the rigid multiblob BD methods developed in \cite{BrownianMultiblobSuspensions} with new linear-scaling implementations that are substantially more efficient for sufficiently large number of particles.

+These new computational developments enable us to perform larger-scale studies of the dynamics of confined microroller suspensions than previously feasible, in Sec.~\ref{sec:colloidallayers}.
+After validating that the results presented by some of us in \cite{RollersLubrication} are free of finite-size effects, we explore what a top wall does to a driven dense suspension of colloidal microrollers.
+We find that while the suspension maintains a two-layer structure as above a single bottom wall, in a slit channel the collective velocity is substantially reduced due to the increased confinement, as expected.